 “These incremental improvements significantly impacted the overall waiver application process, reducing the lead time from 84 days to just two weeks.”

-Wijaya notes that the waiver process improvements will benefit this one shipment and are expected to become the standard approach for future Laos shipments as well.
+Wijaya notes that the waiver process improvements will not only benefit this one shipment but is also expected to become the standard approach for future Laos shipments.

-Further, to overcome the issue of limited flights, PFSCM collaborated with one of its long-standing third-party logistics services providers (3PLs) to transport the two pallets by air to the Suvarnabhumi International Airport in Thailand instead of Laos and subsequently truck them to the Ministry of Health’s warehouse in Laos.
+Further, to overcome the issue of limited flights, PFSCM collaborated with one of its long-standing third-party logistics services providers (3PLs), Logenix International, to transport the two pallets by air to the Suvarnabhumi International Airport in Thailand instead of Laos and subsequently truck them to the Ministry of Health’s warehouse in the capital of Laos.

 “Through the recent positive interactions, our relationship with the 3PL also grew more robust and ultimately helped us to complete niche tasks, such as obtaining the warehouse confirmation letter to support the proof of delivery.”

-He says this transportation plan was the quickest and most efficient in that products were delivered directly to the warehouse, freeing up the MoH’s resources to quickly distribute the products to health facilities.
+He says this transportation plan was the quickest and most efficient in that products were delivered directly to the warehouse, freeing up the MoH’s resources to distribute the products to health facilities quickly.

-He concludes that the significant lead time reduction, paired with flexible solutions from the 3PL, enabled PFSCM to deliver the products to the Ministry of Health’s warehouse in Laos in September, just one month after the order was placed.
+Wijaya concludes that the significant lead time reduction, paired with flexible solutions from Logenix International, enabled PFSCM to deliver the products to the Ministry of Health’s warehouse in Laos in September, just one month after the order was placed.

 How it is applied: